-- Preheat the oven to 190℃/ Fan 170℃ / 375℉ / Gas 5.
-Place the muffin sized cases into the muffin tray.
+- Preheat the oven to 190℃/ (170℃ fan/ 375℉ / Gas 5.
+Line the muffin tin with cases.

-- Finish with the Minion fondant disc.
+- Once the cupcakes have completely cooled pipe a flat swirl of frosting on top of each cake.
 Carefully remove the fondant disc from the greaseproof paper and position it on top of the buttercream.
 Enjoy!

 - Why not hollow out the cupcakes a little to provide a secret filling of jam or even chocolate ganache before decorating with buttercream and the fondant disc.

-- If you don’t have a large cookie cutter or fondant tools, improvise.
+- If you don’t have a large cookie cutter or fondant tools, you can improvise.
 Consider using a glass tumbler in place of the cookie cutter.
 A small tooth pick can be useful too when working with fondant.

 - Rather than buying grey fondant, consider kneading together white fondant with a small amount of black.
 Likewise, for the brown fondant add a small amount of yellow and black to a larger piece of red.
 Knead together well until no longer streaky.